20 black history month teaching resoruces

 Why it's impactful: The 13th movie brings the conversation of Black History to our present day as it explores the "intersection of race, justice and mass incarceration in the United States."

 How to use it in middle school: This is not an easy watch and it deals with heavy, sorrowful content.
 However, that is no reason to shy away from showing this to your students.
 As you watch, be prepared to stop and provide students with historical context.
-Afterwards, I would ask students to research and discuss some of the hot-button issues addressed such as privately owned prisons, mandatory sentences, and the disenfranchisement of convicted individuals.
+Afterward, I would ask students to research and discuss some of the hot-button issues addressed such as privately owned prisons, mandatory sentences, and the disenfranchisement of convicted individuals.

 11) Hidden Figures